Do Go On - 319 - Vincent Gigante, The Oddfather

 People are knocking each other off.

-You'd just be doing everything sort of on edge, you know,
+You'd just be doing everything sort of on edge, you know?

-just trying to go get dinner with the fam for Nonna's birthday
+Just trying to go get dinner with the fam for Nonna's birthday,

-Yeah, people are scheming against each other constantly.
+Yeah, scheming against each other.

 Yeah, stressful.

-A lot of power plays and, yeah.
+A lot of power plays.

 We think they've snitched.